ryankarlos/AWS-VPC/README.md

 of the instances with the IP address of the NAT gateway.
 Thus, for private instances to be able to talk to internet, the NGW associated with them should itself be in a "public" subnet.
 The internet flow then looks like below:

-(Private Instance) ----> NGW -----> IGW ---> Internet
+**(Private Instance) ----> NGW -----> IGW ---> Internet**

+### VPC to VPC connectivity

 We will also have scenarios where we would need instances in one VPC to talk to other instances in a different VPC in same or different AWS accounts.
 This can be achieved by means of solutions like "VPC Peering Connection" or a "AWS Transit Gateway".
 At the core of it, you would basically have a route for remote VPC subnet with the "gateway" pointing to either a VPC peering connection or Transit GW as appropriate.
 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.
-You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account.
-The VPCs can be in different regions (also known as an inter-region VPC peering connection).
+You can create a VPC peering connection between your own VPCs, or with a VPC in another AWS account.The VPCs can be in different regions (also known as an inter-region VPC peering connection).

+### VPC Endpoints

 Now, apart from VPC, we have multiple other AWS provided solutions (like RDS, S3, etc).
 These services are usually reachable from internet.
 However, AWS also allows you to privately connect your VPC to supported AWS services without requiring an internet gateway, NAT device,